Mohim-Khan/superstore-executive-dashboard/README.md

 - [Chart.js](https://www.chartjs.org/) for all data visualizations, loaded via CDN
 - Vanilla JavaScript for filtering, aggregation, and dynamic insight generation
 - No external API calls — the full dataset is embedded client-side

-## Running locally

-Just download `Superstore_Dashboard.html` and open it in any modern browser.
-No installation required.

 ## Data source